Three Steps when Choosing Child Care

 Step 3: Schedule a visit and interview the staff

 - How do you feel about your first time there?
 Is this a positive, welcoming, safe environment?
-Is there a variety of developmentally appropriate materials and activities for various age levels for exploration and learning?
+Are there a variety of developmentally appropriate materials and activities for various age levels that encourage exploration and learning?
+Is there limited media/television use?

 - Inquire about staff turnover and how long the current caregivers have been involved with the program.